LakshAgg/CWebSockets/README.md

 ## Installation
 *Make sure libcurl version >= 7.86.0 is installed. with wss enabled*

-To enable wss with libcurl you might have to build it yourself.
+To enable wss with libcurl you have to build it yourself from source.
 Or just execute `source install_curl.sh` *on linux* (tested with debian), which will take a while and install libcurl with WebSocket enabled.
-(Websocket support is experimental, so, it will rename libcurl to libcurlexp to avoid conflicts with other libcurl installs).

 To install this library execute the following commands:
 ```sh